Novus-Initium/scaffold-grants/README.md

 **What's next**:

-- Edit your smart contract controlling capital allocation and grants management` in `packages/hardhat/contracts`
+- Edit your smart contracts controlling capital allocation and grants management` in `packages/hardhat/contracts`
 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your deployment scripts in `packages/hardhat/deploy`
 - Edit your smart contract test in: `packages/hardhat/test`.
 To run test use `yarn hardhat:test`

 ## Documentation

-To learn more about Scaffold-Eth-2 and allo visit [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2. and (Insert allo link here)
+To learn more about Scaffold-Eth-2 and allo visit [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2

 To know more about its features, check out our [website](https://scaffoldeth.io).